Hazard Control Hierarchy and Lab Safety Labels for Chemical Hazards

-The label on a container entering the workplace must not be removed, altered, or defaced.
-If the original safety label must be replaced, the replacement must contain the same information as the original.
-The new label must not be obscured or damaged by the liquid in the container.
+The marking on a container entering the workplace must not be removed, altered, or defaced.
+If it must be replaced, the replacement must include the same information as the original and remain legible.
+For chemical hazard labels used in laboratory settings, the information should not be obscured or damaged by the material in the container.
+Clear lab safety labels also support the hazard control hierarchy by reinforcing consistent hazard communication and safe handling practices.

 OSHA's Occupational Exposure to Hazardous Chemicals in Laboratories (1910.1450) is a series of regulations governing safe practices in laboratories.
 More commonly referred to as the Laboratory Standard, 1910.1450 limits exposure to hazardous laboratory chemicals in laboratories.

 Laboratories are required to develop a Chemical Hygiene Plan (CHP) that addresses every aspect of the Laboratory Standard, to protect laboratory workers from harm due to hazardous chemicals.
-This includes maintaining proper safety labels within these facilities.
+This includes maintaining lab safety labels and other hazard communication tools that support the hazard control hierarchy, especially administrative controls and safe work practices.

-Safety Labels and Receiving: 1910.1450 requires that safety labels on incoming shipments are properly maintained.
+Receiving: 1910.1450 requires that lab safety labels on incoming shipments are properly maintained.
 Laboratories are responsible for making sure that the original labels are not altered, removed, or defaced in any manner.

 In general, the Laboratory Standard relies on other regulatory standards for specific chemical, biological, and radiological hazards, which include the following: